InformaticsMatters/ansible-galaxy-cloud/README.md

     base name that is unique to your cluster or, on deletion, you may find you've lost more than you expected!

+You can run separate 'sanity checks' with the `site-check` playbook: -

+    $ ansible-playbook site-check.yaml -e "@parameters"

 And, to destroy the cluster: -

     $ ansible-playbook unsite.yaml -e "@parameters"